Course Descriptions

 Principles of Agriculture, Food and Natural Resources (1 Credit)

 In this introductory course, students learn about the diverse career opportunities available in agriculture through experiences in leadership development (FFA), plant science, animal industry, food technology, and agriculture mechanics.
+Students will have the opportunity to complete the OSHA-10 training program.

 Horticulture Science (1 Credit)